News & Trending Money News

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Unfortunately, even though the middle class holds the key to the nation’s development, it’s been shrinking for decades.
+The middle class holds the key to the nation’s development, but unfortunately, it’s been shrinking for decades.

 How — and why — has the middle class changed over the last 50 years?
 How might these changes impact the existence of the middle class going forward?
 Let’s take a closer look.